The Pacific Theater Island Hopping Campaigns: How the Allies Leapfrogged to Victory

 Key Military Figures

-Nimitz, as Commander-in-Chief of the Pacific Fleet, oversaw the Central Pacific drive.
+Nimitz, as Commander-in-Chief of the Pacific Fleet, spearheaded the Central Pacific drive, managing successful operations in the Gilbert, Marshall, and Mariana Islands.

 Early Campaigns